tpaau-17DB/glitch-effect/README.md

 ```

 Even though the program does not require a config file, it still needs a text file to display.
-Such files are provided in the repository in the `ascii/` directory.
+Such files are provided in the repository in the `ascii` directory.

 If you encounter any issues, you can pass `-v 0` to make sure that all logs are displayed for more debugging info.